Diminishing Returns: How To Know When You’ve Gone Too Far

-As we’ve seen with the mass layoffs in the tech industry, there comes the point where having too much of a particular piece of production (usually employees) becomes a detriment to the company’s bottom line.
+As we’ve seen with the mass layoffs in the tech industry, there comes a point where having too much of a particular piece of production (usually employees) becomes a detriment to the company’s bottom line.
 The most evident red flag for hitting that point is when you begin to see diminishing returns when hiring.

 What exactly are diminishing returns?
 It’s the easiest way to know when you’ve gone too far.

 The Oxford Dictionary defines diminishing returns as “proportionally smaller profits or benefits derived from something as more money or energy is invested in it.”